Sun - Earth interaction: a review

 The heat budget: When the sun shines on Earth, part of it is reflected back by the outer atmosphere to space, part of it is absorbed by the atmosphere, and part by the surface of the Earth.
 Both those quantities of heat that are absorbed by the Earth and the atmosphere are irradiated back to space, so that the total amount of heat that comes to the Earth equals that which goes out from the Earth and its atmosphere.
 This balance between the incoming and outgoing heat is called the heat budget.

 Though the heat budget is balanced, the amount of Sun's heat received by a unit area in the tropics is smaller than the heat received by the same size of area in the polar regions.
-The difference in such insolation is because the sun strikes the tropics at high angles, whilst the angle of incidence of sun's ray at high latitudes is at a lower angle (Fig. 12).
+The difference in such insulation is because the sun strikes the tropics at high angles, whilst the angle of incidence of sun's ray at high latitudes is at a lower angle (Fig. 12).
 Whilst the tropics are regions of net heat gain, the high latitudes are places of net heat loss (Fig. 12).
 Consequently, oceans at high latitudes are frozen into ice.
 Frozen water (cryosphere) has a higher albedo effect; it reflects back sun's light more effectively.
 Hence, heat within the troposphere will have to be redistributed by the movement of air molecules, between the polar and equatorial regions.
 Likewise the oceans will be set in motion.

-Layering of the atmosphere.
+Layering of the Atmosphere

 The gaseous content of the atmosphere is replenished by volcanic eruption (contribution from the lithosphere).
 Those gases that are held to the Earth by gravity make up the atmosphere.
 Accordingly, the lower part of the atmosphere has the highest concentration of gaseous molecules.
 It is also in the lower part of the atmosphere, the troposphere, that heat is transferred by convection.